Active Substance: ofatumumab

 What benefit has Arzerra shown during the studies?

-Results released so far show that Arzerra was effective at treating patients with CLL: 58% of the patients whose previous treatment with both fludarabine and alemtuzumab had failed (34 out of 59) responded to treatment.
-The response rate was slightly lower in patients whose treatment with fludarabine had failed but who were not suitable for treatment with alemtuzumab (47%; 37 out of 79).
+In the study in patients whose disease had not responded to previous treatment, 49% of the patients whose previous treatment with both fludarabine and alemtuzumab had failed (47 out of 95) responded to treatment with Arzerra.
+The response rate was slightly lower in patients whose treatment with fludarabine had failed but who were not suitable for treatment with alemtuzumab (43%).

 What is the risk associated with Arzerra?